-Many of you are doubtless aware of accusations of homophobia against members of the Iona Institute and John Waters.
-You no doubt share my confusion and befuddlement at such a complex area, and are as relieved as I am to see that the matter has now been passed to the appropriate legal teams.
+You are doubtless aware of accusations of homophobia against members of the Iona Institute and John Waters.
+We are no doubt as one in confusion and befuddlement at such a complex area, and are all relieved to see that the matter has now been passed to appropriate legal teams.

 Won't Somebody Think Of The Children!

 "“We do not have a ban on non-traditional sexual relationships... [w]e have a ban on the propaganda of homosexuality...
 I want to underline this.
 Propaganda among children.
 These are absolutely different things – a ban on something or a ban on the propaganda of that thing." -Vladimir Putin